skmdmpasha/Ornikar_TecnicalTest/Python_Bdd/README.md

 +--- [behave.ini | setup.cfg]   (Optional Config Settings)

+Behave configuration files are known as the .behaverc/behave.ini/setup.cfg/tox.ini(any one and is set as per user choice).

 Configuration files (behave.ini, setup.cfg, tox.ini, and .behaverc) in Python Behave do not have problems like fixtures and can be used to setup the environment.

+I figured it out after spending more time reading the documentation.
+It is actually quite simple.
+By default, behave does not display any output (i.e. by using print()) unless there is a failure in the test.
+To force displaying all output regardless of the outcome of the test (pass/fail), all you need is to change some of the default settings.
+The easiest way to achieve that is to create a file named behave.ini in the root of your project's directory and put the following:

+[behave]
+stderr_capture=False
+stdout_capture=False

+Next time you run your behave tests, you will see all outputs from your debug statements whether your tests pass or fail.

 ## Getting Started
     Clone project